 How to Protect Your Little One From The Sun | SweetDreamers

-Summer is here and we can all finally enjoy some outside time however when you have little ones to think about, you need to be organised and prepared to keep them safe and protected from harmful UV rays.
-We want you to have summer full of fun in the sun, so have a look at our safe sun guide below for tips to get the whole family summer ready.
+Summer is here, and we can finally enjoy some time outdoors!
+However, when you have little ones to think about, it’s important to stay organized and prepared to keep them safe and protected from harmful UV rays.
+We want you to have a summer full of fun in the sun, so check out our sun safety guide below for tips to get the whole family summer-ready.

 Sun Facts

--UV stands for Ultraviolet light and is a radiation energy produced by the sun.
+- UV stands for ultraviolet light, a type of radiation energy produced by the sun.
 There are two types of UV rays.

--UVA radiation is the main cause of skin cancer.
+- UVA radiation is the leading cause of skin cancer.

--Anyone who is exposed to UV light is at risk of these health complications.
+- Anyone exposed to UV light is at risk for these health complications.

--We all need a small amount of exposure to the sun as when the skin is exposed to the sun, our bodies make vitamin D, which helps the body absorb calcium.
-It only takes a little time for the most to get the Vitamin D needed.
+- We all need a small amount of sun exposure since our bodies produce vitamin D when our skin absorbs sunlight.
+Vitamin D helps the body absorb calcium, but it only takes a little time in the sun to get what’s needed.

--The suns UV rays can easily pass through ozone layer and clouds.
+- The sun’s UV rays can easily pass through the ozone layer and clouds.

 sun-screen-sun-safe-tips-for-kids